ChepeUAQ/SmashAPI_SD/README.md

 ``docker run -d --name redis -p 6379:6379 redis``

-Then in you command interpreter go to the directory of SmashAPI, when you get there you will build the API image and run the container:
+Then in you command interpreter go to the directory of SmashAPI, when you get there you will build the API image:

 ``docker build -t smashapi:1 .``

-## Create the database and collection
+## CREATE DATABASE AND COLLECTION
 Access the mongo container bash:

 ``docker exec -it mongo-smash mongosh``